Content Fragmentation and OTT Streaming – What Broadcasters Need to Know

 Media fragmentation is a type of audience fragmentation that focuses on grouping collections of content based on the type of media, such as OTT streaming technology, cable streaming, radio streaming, and so forth.
 OTT streaming content fragmentation would fall into this category.

 User-centric fragmentation is also relevant here.
 It refers to collections of content that are curated by algorithms in response to a user’s behavior.
-The top streaming services use this to suggest titles to their users to expose them to more content from their collection.
+The top streaming services use this to suggest titles to their users to expose them to more content from their collections.
 Netflix and YouTube have two of the most impressive algorithms when it comes to suggesting relevant video content.

 Pros and Cons of Content Fragmentation